 In detail about the roles in a technology startup we describe in the article Key Roles in a Technology Startup.

-How do you select partners?
+How do you select partners for your startup?

 The selection of partners is a key moment in the life of a startup.
 When selecting partners, one should be guided not only by common goals, but also by complementary skills and characters.
 It is important that there is mutual trust and open communication between partners.
 Look for people who share your passion for the project, but at the same time can bring new perspectives and solutions to the team.